luciotappi/luciotappi/README.md

 ### My name is Lucio Tappi.

-#### - :mortar_board:  I'am 29 years old and i have a degree on Electrical Engineer.
+#### - :mortar_board:  I'am 31 years old and i have a degree on Electronics Engineer.

 ___

-#### - :books: I'm currently learning about web develop, Machine Learning and uC programming.
+#### - :books: I'm currently learning about web development and Data Analytics.

 #### - Some skills i have :arrow_down: :